These states have implemented stay-at-home orders. Here's what that means for you - Local News 8

 In New Jersey, a stay-at-home order has been in effect since March 21.
 The order prohibits all gatherings, such as celebrations, according to Gov. Phil Murphy.

-The executive order requires all retail businesses to close with the exception of essential businesses, including pharmacies and medical marijuana dispensaries, grocery stores, gas stations, pet stores, laundromats, banks, liquor stores and mail and delivery stores.
+The executive order requires all retail businesses to close except for essential businesses, including pharmacies and medical marijuana dispensaries, grocery stores, gas stations, pet stores, laundromats, banks, liquor stores and mail and delivery stores.

 New Mexico